How to land guest blogging opportunities

 5. Be confident.

 I welcome guest bloggers here on Your Organizing Business, because they allow me to share valuable information with you without having to spend time researching and writing every subject myself.
-If your proposed topic is a good fit for the other blog, you have a very good chance of getting accepted.
+You have expertise that I don’t, so if you’re able to provide educational value to my audience of productivity consultants and professional organizers, it’s unlikely that I will turn down your application.

 6. Don’t be a pest.